 - A. In the event that new facilities are added and/or eliminated, departments are reorganized and a revision of current staffing and/or job specifications occur that effect WSF employees represented by OPEIU Local 8, the Employer shall notify the Union a minimum of sixty (60) days prior to the planned implementation date of the event. - B. The Union shall notify the Employer within thirty (30) days of having received the sixty (60) day notice regarding the Union's intent to exercise its right to bargain over the effects of the proposed changes.
 If the Union fails to respond within thirty (30) days, the Union waives all rights pursuant to this Section.
 The parties shall meet to discuss and/or negotiate where appropriate, wages, hours of work and conditions of employment for any employee(s) so affected within fifteen (15) days from the date the Employer receives the demand to bargain notification from the Union.
-Should the parties fail to reach an agreement where negotiations are required within fifteen (15) working days or after a mutually agreed upon extension, the Union may pursue the matter through the grievance procedure as specified in Article 15 of the Collective Bargaining Agreement (CBA).
+Should the parties fail to reach an agreement where negotiations are required within fifteen (15) working days or after a mutually agreed upon extension, the Union may pursue the matter through the grievance procedure as specified in Article 16 of the Collective Bargaining Agreement (CBA).

-6.3 Probationary Schedules
+6.4 Probationary Schedules

-- A. Newly hired employees shall have a one-hundred eighty (180) day probationary period to qualify for a position.
-A newly hired employee terminated during the probationary period or at the end of the probationary period shall not have recourse to the grievance procedure.
-The probationary period may be extended an additional ninety (90) days, provided that such extensions are not exercised on a regular basis.
+- A. Newly hired employees shall have a one-hundred eighty (180) calendar day probationary period to qualify for a position.
+A newly hired employee separated during the probationary period or at the end of the probationary period shall not have recourse to the grievance procedure.
+The probationary period may be extended an additional ninety (90) calendar days, provided that such extensions are not exercised on a regular basis.
 Prior to an extension occurring, the employee will be provided with a plan for improvement.
-The employee and the Union will be notified in writing of such action prior to the end of the initial one-hundred eighty (180) day probationary period. - B. An employee promoted or transferred to a new position shall have a ninety (90) calendar day probationary period, and shall receive the appropriate rate of pay for the new position during such probationary period.
-An employee determined to be unqualified for a new position during or at the end of the probationary period shall be returned to the previously held position at the former rate of pay with no loss of seniority and such action will not be subject to the grievance procedure, provided the employee and the Union receives written notice from the Employer containing the reasons for the reversion not less than five (5) work days prior to the effective date of such reversion.
-The probationary period may be extended an additional ninety (90) calendar days, provided that such extensions are not exercised on a regular basis and when an extension occurs the employee and the Union will be notified in writing of such action.
+The employee and the Union will be notified in writing of such action prior to the end of the initial one-hundred eighty (180) calendar day probationary period. - B. An employee promoted or transferred to a new position shall have a ninety (90) calendar day probationary period, and shall receive the appropriate rate of pay for the new position during such probationary period.
+An employee determined to be unqualified for a new position during or at the end of the probationary period shall be returned to the previously held position at the former rate of pay with no loss of seniority and such action will not be subject to the grievance procedure, provided the employee and the Union receives written notice from the Employer containing the reasons for the reversion not less than seven (7) calendar days prior to the effective date of such reversion.
+The probationary period may be extended an additional ninety (90) calendar days, provided that such extensions are not exercised on a regular basis and when an extension occurs the employee and the Union will be notified in writing of such action. - C. The Employer retains the right to separate new employees during or at the end of the probationary period and the separation shall not be subject to the grievance procedure.